JoWooD: Acquisition of DreamCatcher Games, formation of the JoWooD Group, and Insolvency (2006-2011)

 On 4 November 2006, JoWooD announced the acquisition of DreamCatcher Games, in efforts to move to the North American game markets.

-In January 2007, JoWooD announced a UK distribution agreement with Pinnacle Software to allow the latter to distribute JoWooD's titles.
+Throughout 2006-2007, JoWooD entered into several physical distribution agreements.
+In December 2006, Eidos Interactive secured the rights to distribute JoWooD titles in France, Spain and Benelux territories, while in January 2007, Pinnacle Software secured distribution rights in the United Kingdom.
 In August 2007, the JoWooD Group formed a budget casual game label named GS-Line.

 In October 2009, JoWooD changed its name from JoWooD Productions Software AG to JoWooD Entertainment AG.
 At the same time, JoWood also announced an agreement with Valve to make available future JoWooD titles on Steam.
 It owned five subsidiaries in the last years: DreamCatcher Interactive, JoWooD Distribution Services, JoWooD Deutschland, JoWooD Iberica and Quantic Lab.

+In May 2010, JoWooD entered into a deal with HMH to distribute and publish the Playmobil Interactive line of products globally except in Germany, while in the US they would be released by DreamCatcher.

 On 7 January 2011, JoWooD officially filed for bankruptcy and announced that the company would prepare for "a procedure of capital reorganization".
 However, on 21 April 2011, JoWooD announced that, unable to negotiate with potential investors, they were officially facing bankruptcy proceedings and had withdrawn their application for a recapitalization plan.
 In June 2011, JoWooD Entertainment, all their assets and its subsidiary, Quantic Lab, was acquired by Nordic Games.
 From this point on, JoWooD was no longer operating.
 All activities of the two companies were taken over by Nordic Games.
 On 16 August 2011, Nordic Games announced that it had acquired JoWooD's products and brands and some of the companies labels, including The Adventure Company.
 Following the acquisition, it was announced that JoWood and the Adventure Company would become publishing labels for Nordic Games, a wholly owned subsidiary of Nordic Games Holding.